 Sufficiently convinced that this was happening with some regularity, I started doing some research and found that a sweat fetish is totally a thing.
 (Rule 34 definitely applies.)

-"Sweat is a way of connecting with you," he told VICE.
+"Sweat is a way of connecting with you," he added.
 "He may be thinking about you, he may be watching you as you work out.
 It's possible the pheromones and the sweat could be a turn-on that contributes to arousal."

 Kerner pointed out that, because "fetish" is a pretty rigid term that implies someone can only get aroused one way, we can't be sure if the men at the gym have an actual fetish or just a "strong interest."